 According to one source, Pete Seeger was the original artist to record this song in 1956.
 Personally, I just couldn’t get into it at all and I’d say this is why none us are familiar with Mr. Seeger’s version.
 If you’re like me, then you grew up listening to Black & White by Three Dog Night.

-To make #BOTB challenge pits two lesser known artists to me.
-The Maytones against Gregory Isaacs.
-I
+To make #BOTB more challenging I’m pitting two lesser known artists to me between The Maytones and Gregory Isaacs.